dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/creating-an-entity-framework-data-model-for-an-asp-net-mvc-application.md

 > [!NOTE]
 > The *ContosoUniversity1.mdf* and *.ldf* database files are in the *%USERPROFILE%* folder.

-Since you're using the `DropCreateDatabaseIfModelChanges` initializer, you can make changes to the database by making changes to the project.
+Because you're using the `DropCreateDatabaseIfModelChanges` initializer, you can make changes to the database by making changes to the project.
 If you make a change to the `Student` class and run the application again, the database would automatically be re-created to match your change.
 For example, if you add an `EmailAddress` property to the `Student` class, run the Students page, and then look at the table again, you see the new `EmailAddress` column.

 ## Conventions

-The amount of code you had to write in order for EF 6 to create a complete database for you is minimal because of *conventions*, or assumptions that EF 6 makes.
+The amount of code you had to write for EF 6 to create a complete database for you is minimal because of conventions.
+Conventions are assumptions that EF 6 makes.
 This tutorial explained some of them.
 The app used other conventions without your being aware of them:

 * The app uses pluralized forms of entity class names as table names.